Structured information to guide you through Unbxd PIM with minimal assistance

 5. Bulk Remove Categories

-6. Upload Category Property Association
+6. Upload Category Attributes Association

-7. Download Category Property Association
+7. Download Category Attribute Association

-8. Download Category Property Template
+8. Download Category Attribute Template

 13. Tasks - First Step Towards Building Processes